Sleeping Bags A Complete Guide

 Finally, there is convection.
 Convection is how hot and cold fluids attempt to achieve equilibrium.
 While out camping, convection is why the wind feels cold or hot as it blows across our bodies.

 And according to a study at Kansas State University, we lose most of our body heat by just radiating heat.
 And it’s the job the sleeping bag insulation to keep that heat trapped close to our body.
+This is also why it’s important to make sure you pay attention to what you wear to sleep on a camping trip.

 Thus you need a sleeping bag to go camping to keep you warm.
 After the sun goes down it often gets cold outside.
 Even if you are camping in the desert.
 This is particularly true if you are camping in the mountains or during the winter.